jepstein-eagle/adaptable/packages/adaptable/readme/Functions/adavanced_search_function.md

 - **Hidden**: Everything is hidden from the User

-- **ReadOnly**: The User can run any Advanced Searches provided in Predefined Config but not edit or delete them or add others.
+- **ReadOnly**: User can run Advanced Searches provided in Predefined Config but not edit or delete them, nor add others.

-### Entitlements
+### FAQ
 **Can we apply searches on the server?**

 Yes, through setting the [ServerSearchOption](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_searchoptions_.searchoptions.html#serversearchoption) in SearchOptions.